-Functional neurology is a speciality of Neuroscience that explains the direct connection between the central nervous system, the peripheral nervous system, the sensory receptors and the regulation of body functions.
-At Tot Teràpia we carry out exploration sessions based on Functional Neurology with all our patients.
-In these sessions, different movements are observed, just as in a neurological examination, and scientifically predetermined bio-markers are used to determine if there is any dysfunction or difference from one side of the body to the other.
+Functional neurology is a Neuroscience specialty that explains the direct connection between the central nervous system, the peripheral nervous system, the sensory receptors and the regulation of body functions.
+At Tot Teràpia we carry out exploration sessions from Functional Neurology with all our patients.
+We follow the method of Dr. Robert Melillo, a functional neurologist, who has developed the Melillo Method to address neurodevelopmental difficulties such as ASD (Autism Spectrum Disorder), ADHD, dyslexia and emotional regulation problems.
+Its approach focuses on stimulating and balancing different areas of the brain using innovative tools based on the latest advances in neuroscience.
+In these, different movements are observed, just as in a neurological examination, and scientifically predetermined bio-markers are used to determine if there is any dysfunction or difference from one side of the body to the other.
 With this information, specific exercises can be performed to strengthen those areas and/or neural circuits.
 Thanks to multi-sensory stimulation and sensory-motor exercises, we will inhibit the primitive reflexes present, strengthen the weaker hemisphere and balance the brain.

 Functional Neurology understands that the brain not only sends information to the body but also receives information and stimulation from the body and the senses.
 If we perform movements and stimulate the senses we can train the brain and this is precisely what Functional Neurology exercises will do.